Spring Tree & Pest Manual

 Did you know?
 According to the U.S. Forest Service, metropolitan areas across the country lose around 28.5 million trees every year due to disease, invasive species, natural disasters, urban development, root system damage, and inadequate tree care.
 We’re here to help with your municipal tree care, too.

-In Charlotte, Greensboro, and Raleigh-Durham, you may see trees stuck between the sidewalk and the curb.
+In Charlotte, NC, you may see trees stuck between the sidewalk and the curb.
 This is the ideal opportunity to ensure your trees, and their root systems, remain healthy and thriving in their limited space – and maximize the curb appeal of your home.
 Read: Trees Are Key to Fighting Urban Heat but Cities Keep Losing Them.